 When one group is given special privileges or has opportunities taken away just because a certain belief spreads about them, it limits their social, educational, and career opportunities.
 For example, if a certain race is thought of as "lazy" or "uneducated," a potential employer is more likely to pass over someone's resume just by looking at their name, completely ignoring the qualifications they can bring to the role.

 In 2015, the Huffington Post released an article exposing a sad truth.
-Children who had "Black" sounding names were more frequently labeled as "troublemakers" by teachers.
-They were already seen through a negative filter before they could prove themselves academically.
+Children who had "black" sounding names were more frequently labeled as "troublemakers" by teachers.
+They were already seen through a negative filter before they could prove themselves academically or behaviorally.
 Imagine trying to move up in the world when everyone else sees you far behind the starting line.

 They Ignore Real Problems

-Some would like us to believe that some groups of people, or in some cases, certain cultures or races, are more violent than others.
-While these individuals rarely come right out and state this, their bias is seen in the media.
+Some would like us to believe that specific groups of people, or in some cases, certain cultures or races, are more violent than others.
+While these individuals rarely come right out and state this, their bias is seen through stereotypes in media.

 They Give Us Excuses

-Last but not least, stereotypes do not just change what other people think of us.
+Finally, stereotypes not only change what other people think of us.
 They can also change what we think of ourselves.
-If you constantly hear that, because of your age, race, gender, or social status, you must be something you are not, it creates emotional conflict.
+If you constantly hear that because of your age, race, gender, or social status, you must be something you are not, it creates emotional conflict.

 Stereotypes are often based on things we cannot change easily, or cannot change at all.
-We can be negatively affected by the stereotype we are given.
-Someone might not try out for a team or sport they love because they do not feel they "look right."
-Someone may not push themselves because they're convinced they aren't born with what it takes for success.
-Because of the thoughts and words of others, many people go through life living a less-perfect version of their best selves.
+Thus, we can be negatively affected by the stereotype we are given.
+Someone might not try out for a team or sport they love because they do not feel they "look the part".
+Someone else may not push themselves because they're convinced they aren't born with what it takes for success.
+Because of the thoughts and words of others, many people go through life without ever realizing their true potential.

-“Chelsea has been more than helpful in the short time that I have worked with her period she listens intently and responds with appropriate suggestions based on my statements.
-I also appreciate being able to work with a Black therapist who can understand some of the historical trauma that I deal with as a Black woman in
+“Chelsea has been more than helpful in the short time that I have worked with her period.
+She listens intently and responds with appropriate suggestions based on my statements.
+I also appreciate being able to work with a Black therapist who can understand some of the historical trauma that I deal with as a Black woman.